thbeucher/thbeucher.github.io/transformer.md

 # The Transformer

-The Transformer was presented in paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
+The Transformer was presented in paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762), the interesting part of the proposed architecture lie in the used attention mechanism that I try to explain in the following post.

 ## Scaled Dot-Product Attention